pingcap/blog/2016-12-07-Subquery-Optimization-in-TiDB.md

 FROM ORDER WHERE O_CUSTKEY = C_CUSTKEY)
 ```

-The two “CUSTKEY”s are the primary keys.
+The two "CUSTKEY"s are the primary keys.
 When the statement is transformed to `Apply`, it is represented as:

 \\[
 \sigma\_{1000000<X}(CUSTOMER\ A^\times\ \mathcal{G}^1\_{X=SUM(O\\\_PRICE)}(\sigma\_{O\\\_CUSTKEY=C\\\_CUSTKEY}ORDERS))